poojad2101/T-REX-DINO-GAME/README.md

 user Story:
 As a user I want to

-. be able to press a key to keep the game going
+be able to press a key to keep the game going

-.
-. be able to restart after the game is over
+be able to restart after the game is over

-.
-.not to worry about limited lives
+not to worry about limited lives

 Technologies Used: